tranquyenbk173/BERT_ITE/README.md

-# BERT-ITE
-##### From Implicit to Explicit Feedback: A deep neural network for modeling sequential behaviours and long-short term preferences of online users
+# From Implicit to Explicit Feedback: A deep neural network for modeling sequential behaviours and long-short term preferences of online users (Neurocomputing 2022)

 -----------------------------------------------
  This is our official implementation of BERT-ITE - a deep neural network for modeling sequential behaviours and long-short term preferences of online users.
 For more details, please refer to our papers: https://arxiv.org/abs/2107.12325